dnalb/dnalb/_posts/2020-10-19-a-new-project-in-tekla-and-autocad-coming-soon.md

 I used a minimal amount of macros to create it, most of it was hand work.
 For example the reinforcements at the base diagonals are made with a customisable macro tool which is provided with Tekla.

 The rest I made myself by hand because I feel this way is a lot more customizable to the project's specific needs, for example the arms are hand made, including their bracings and reinforcements.
+Unfortunately also Tekla managed to crash on me when I was making the GA drawing, which resulted in some considerable loss of work.

+In fact, what I am posting here is a previous save in a less-refined state, but currently I am lacking the energy to build it up again to it's previous state.

  <br>